 - To find out about animals in your area, you can mail your municipality a Freedom of Information request – a sample letter is available by clicking here.

-- We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, to bring in legislation banning the use of pet dogs and cats in research.
-So please, mail and call your own MPP and Premier Wynne.
-Hand-written letters are best but you can also print our sign-on letter to Premier Kathleen Wynne.
+- We need to keep the pressure on the Honourable Doug Ford, Premier of Ontario, to bring in legislation banning the use of pet dogs and cats in research.
+So please, mail and call your own MPP and Premier Ford.
+Hand-written letters are best but you can also call or email the Premier’s office.

 Premier of Ontario